Mr-PauI/Cardputer-Game-Station-Emulators/README.md

 This branch contains an experiemental branch of the NGP core where the function table has been converted to a jump table. (uses flag NGP_OPTIMIZATION_JUMPTABLE)

-Additionally there is are two optional jumptable flags.
+Additionally there are two optional jumptable flags.
 NGP_OPTIMIZATION_JUMPTABLE_EMBEDDED_POSTOP
 NGP_OPTIMIZATION_JUMPTABLE_HYBRID